-SAP has stated that there are thousands of current S/4HANA implementations underway, but evaluation of job postings does not support this claim.
+SAP has stated that there are thousands of current S/4HANA implementations underway, but the evaluation of job postings does not support this claim.

 When SAP sold S/4HANA to many customers, they both knew they would not use it, and pressured many customers to purchase S/4HANA to satisfy an indirect access claim or through adding it to the BOM of other products.
 This was done to exaggerate the numbers of S/4HANA sales to Wall Street and prospects.
-They would have to have known that a large percentage if not most of those that engaged in a S/4HANA implementation would fail.
+They would have to have known that a large percentage, if not most of those that engaged in a S/4HANA implementation would fail.

 Why Such Extreme Fakery?